 arXiv:2305.17132 JCAP

-The joint PDF of galaxy and matter density fluctuations
+The PDF of cosmic density fluctuations

 Joint PDF image

-Along with my collaborators I have worked on modelling the 1-point joint PDF of 3D matter and galaxy density fluctuations (see image on the left; courtesy: Friedrich et al. 2022).
+Along with my collaborators I have worked on modelling the 1-point PDF of weak lensing convergence as well as the joint PDF of 3D matter and galaxy density fluctuations (see image on the left; courtesy: Friedrich et al. 2022).
 Conventional 2-point analysis tools would compress this joint PDF into just 3 quantities: the variance of matter density fluctuations, the variance of galaxy density fluctuations, and their cross-covariance.
 In this work, we developed a model for the full shape of the joint galaxy-matter PDF and extensively validated it using N-body simulations and mock Halo Occupation Distribution (HOD) galaxy catalogs.
 Studying the full shape of the 1-point PDF is another way to go beyond 2-point analyses and enables further insights into the nature of the cosmic web of structures, especially on cosmological as well as galaxy bias and stochasticity parameters.
 We are currently extending our modelling to perform a joint-PDF analysis using CMB lensing data from SPT and DESY3 lens galaxies.

 Friedrich, Halder, Boyle, Uhlemann, Britt, Codis, Gruen, Hahn (2022)